samh7/samh7/README.md

 - Normalized PostgreSQL schemas with indexing and migrations
 - RESTful APIs, GraphQL resolvers with DataLoader optimization
-- WebSocket gateways for real-time features
+- Phoenix Channels and WebSocket gateways for real-time features
 - Redis caching and session management

 </details>